-As of October 2018, Albany is awaiting funding for sirens from the initial HMGP requests.

-In January 2017, Albany and Dougherty County experienced two severe storm events, both declared Major Disasters by FEMA (DR-4294 and DR-4297).
-Following the declarations, additional HMGP funds were made available to local governments.
-Dougherty County submitted application for additional sirens to expand the existing coverage area.
+In October 2018, Albany and Dougherty County experienced damage from Hurricane Michael (DR-4400-GA), which was declared a Federal Disaster.
+In January 2017, Albany and Dougherty County experienced two severe storm events, both declared Federal Disasters (DR-4294 and DR-4297).
+Following these declarations, Hazard Mitigation Grant Funds were made available and Dougherty County submitted application for additional sirens to expand the existing coverage area.
+As of October 2019, Albany is awaiting funding for sirens from HMGP requests.